andreyselitsky/firebase-angular-perf-todomvc/readme.md

  - [angular-perf](https://github.com/tastejs/todomvc/tree/gh-pages/architecture-examples/angularjs-perf)  for performance optimization
  - [firebase-angular](https://github.com/tastejs/todomvc/tree/gh-pages/labs/architecture-examples/firebase-angular) for firebase

-# A couple of word about this demo
+# A couple of words about this demo

 Nothing special, but at least I made it work together in the latest versions of angular and angularfire :)